sigasi/sigasi_insights/manual/plugins.md

 Hence, you have to use the old mechanism for installing new plugins, and add the plugin update site.

 * Adding the update site
-    * First , find the *update site* for the plugin you want to install.
-For example: for the Mercuial plugin, the update site is `http://eclipse-ccase.sourceforge.net/update/`
+    * First, find the *update site* for the plugin you want to install.
+For example: for the Mercurial plugin, the update site is <http://eclipse-ccase.sourceforge.net/update/>
     * Click **Help > Install New Software** Now click **Add** and fill out the update site.
 Press **OK** to confirm.
 * Installing
     * Still in the *Install* dialog, search for the plugin you want to install.
 You can browse the list of available plugins or use the filter text above the list of plugins.